Tasman Football Association: History

 The Tasman Football Association was officially formed in 1910 but games had been played from approximately 1902 in the area.
 The teams in the first year of the competition were Wedge Bay, Nubeena, Carnarvon, Koonya and Fortescue Bay.
 The first premiership was won by Koonya who defeated Nubeena in the grand final.

 Carnarvon were the most successful club in the early years of the competition, taking out seven titles between 1922 and 1931.

 Koonya and Nubeena were also premiership winners during this period.
 Prior to WW2, the Tasman Rovers won three premierships between 1935 and 1937 before Port Arthur went back to back in 1938–39 before the war began.
 Taranna Football Club won their only known senior premiership in 1934 with a 13.17-95 to 5.7-37 win over Port Arthur.

 The competition resumed after WW2 in 1946 with Port Arthur taking off where they left off winning the 1946 and 1947 premierships.
 Around this time Dunalley, joined the competition and almost straight away became a powerhouse of the competition.

 The 1960s were dominated by the Nubeena Tigers with the club winning 6 straight premierships and 12 premierships between 1957 and 1971.
 The 1972 season saw the introduction of the reserves competition, which Dunalley won the first 3 flags in, including winning the double seniors/reserves premierships in 1974.

 The 1978 season saw the Dodges Ferry Sharks Football Club enter the competition playing home games at the Copping Football Ground before Shark Park in Dodges Ferry was created.
 Dodges Ferry won both the seniors and reserves premierships in both 1979 and 1980.

-The South East District Football Association (SEDFA) folded at the end of the 1979 season which saw Mangalore, Triabunna, Lauderdale & Campania join the competition.
+New club Lauderdale joined the association in 1979.
+The South East District Football Association (SEDFA) folded at the end of the 1979 season which saw Mangalore and Triabunna join the competition.
 Mangalore, who won the final SEDFA premiership in 1979 fell 5 points short of Dodges Ferry in the 1980 grand final.
 The club left after only 1 season to join the newly created Tasmanian Amateur Football League (Southern Division).
 Lauderdale then also left after the 1980 season.

 Dunalley Football Club won back to back premierships in 1981–82, before new club Triabunna won 5 out of the next 6 premierships to be the dominant club throughout the 1980s.
 Triabunna also won 7 reserves premierships during this period.

-The Tasman Football Club entered in 1983, however, only lasted 2 seasons before going into recess at the completion of the 1984 season.
-The 1984 season also saw foundation club Nubeena go into recess due to a lack of players.
+The 1981 season also saw foundation club Nubeena go into recess due to a lack of players.
+The Tasman Football Club entered in 1983, however, only lasted 3 seasons before going into recess at the completion of the 1985 season.

-The Port Arthur Football Club also left at the end of the 1987 season to join the newly created Peninsula Football Association which Nubeena also entered.
+In 1988 Nubeena and Port Arthur reformed to join the newly created Peninsula Football Association.